Updated 14/05/2025.

 Transition to Masters (T2M) caters for adults acknowledging not all are the same level of swimming ability and is targeting adults that cannot swim over 15m with a specifically designed 3-month course.
 Participants may have completed the Allianz Swim Club 8 week Learn to Swim lessons OR be adults that learnt to swim as a child but do not have the ability or confidence to swim over 15m but are motivated to learn due to the health benefits.

-The project start date for participants was initially 1 September 2024 but due to delays in the funding announcements by the ASC the start date was revised to 28 January 2025.
-We are exctited that Participants from all of our 8 Clubs have finished their 24 sessions/12 weeks end of April beginning of May 2025.
-We will start posting images from the Clubs over the coming weeks.
+The project start date for participants was initially 1 September 2024 but due to delays the start date was revised to 28 January 2025.
+The program concluded successfully with participants from all of our 8 Clubs finishing their 24 sessions/12 weeks end of April beginning of May 2025.
+This proved beneficial as we were able to run a Pilot Program with the Coach Development Team of Judy Bonning and Graham Dietrich – Casuarina – Billabong Swim School NSW – see below more information on the Pilot.

 What are the Project Objectives?